 The Library has an e-preference policy which means that when an e-book is available we buy it in preference to the print copy.
-The Library provides access to more than 700,000 e-books.
+The Library provides access to more than 2.2 million e-books via a wide range of online platforms.

 - Using DiscoverEd